 MODULE 4 - The Social Brain – Complex Trauma – Somatic Body-Mind Integration –

 Trans-species Psychology – Components of a Session

 MODULE 5 - Specific Populations – Neuro-diversity - Assessing & Designing Session Activities – Experiential Animal Assisted Facilitation

 MODULE 6 - Children – Teens – Designing Session Activities – Creating & Assessing Treatment Plans – Experiential Facilitation – Final Presentations by Students

 "The ROOTS Institute of One Heart Wild Education Sanctuary is one of the most rewarding, rigorous and meaningful learning experiences I have had in my 24 year career as an education professional.
 The learning format of ROOTS Institute is ideal for me as a working professional.
 The six-module, 18 month format allows ample opportunity for hands-on learning at a pace that is suitable for adult learners, and it provides time in between modules for reading, reflection, in-depth study of topics, field observations and experiential practice.
 The instructors are available for support online or by phone as needed during periods of independent study, and they provide exemplary hands-on facilitation and modeling of strategies that we will be using as practitioners.
 Combining self-study with small group work and outdoor engagement with human and non-human animals will equip us to step into the work of facilitation with clients with confidence, and with a supportive community of co-learners and colleagues."

 ROOTS Institute Class of 2016/2017

-Have a question about how you can become a part of the next generation of human-animal experiential learning & welfare advocacy professionals?
+Have a question about how you can become a part of the next generation of animal/equine assisted self development and psychotherapy professionals that are dedicated to mutually beneficial experiences within inter-species relational activities?
 Click here to let us know.